 Select your campaign goal to create a split test for a new campaign, and then select the Create Split Test option.
 Select the variable which you want to test from the drop-down menu.
 When your variable has been selected, continue to construct your campaign as usual, by choosing your target and distribution options.

 You can only choose one variable at a time but the split test will allow you to immediately build several campaign variations to test those variations quickly and accurately.
 This is a formidable asset.
 You don’t have to recreate campaigns or try to create them all over again — you just have to flip a switch and add in the extra content.
 This improves result precision and greatly speeds up the operation.

 Utilize split testing and function through elimination processes.
-Check various content, new markets, specific placements and even solutions for distribution optimisation regularly.
-Sometimes our instincts are right, but sometimes the outcomes surprise us and continuous testing is a must with constantly shifting marketplaces, Facebook best practices and consumer behaviour.
+Check various content, new markets, specific placements and even solutions for distribution optimization regularly.
+Sometimes our instincts are right, but sometimes the outcomes surprise us and continuous testing is a must with constantly shifting marketplaces, Facebook best practices and consumer behavior.

 Facebook’s Budget optimization tool

 Figuring the Facebook Advertising budget overall can be overwhelming enough, let alone attempting to maximize the budget for each individual ad, with so many falling under several different campaigns.
 Enter the native budget optimization tool on Facebook.
 By using the Campaign Budget Optimization tool, you are assigning a total advertising budget instead of allocating a budget per ad campaign on Facebook.
 Facebook then optimizes your budget and spends it to hit your goal with the highest-performing ad package.